michaelmcfarlandcampbell/portcominfo/README.md

 I used Adobe Colour to find complementary colours which are used to highlight each of the sections in the Information page.

 ### Typography
-The two typefaces used complement each other and clearly distinguish between items.

 #### Headings
 Use the [Fieldwork](https://fonts.adobe.com/fonts/fieldwork) font.